pokt-network/pocket/persistence/README.md

 - [ ] Split account/pool into two actors sharing an interface & functionality
 - [ ] Organize the persistence module and find opportunities to simply
 - [ ] Eventually, expand the testing framework for true "end-to-end" scripts
+- [ ] Refactor everything `gov param` related using generics.
+Code can be easily reduced 10x.